 20% Face-to-face, 80% Distance learning

--Has preparatory and complementary online teaching and independent studying
+-In addition, this study unit has preparatory and complementary online teaching and independent studying

 -Student has the opportunity to complete the Occupational Safety Card and the Well-being at Work Card during the contact sessions.